 1Zpresso JX and JX-Pro Review

 The 1Zpresso JX and JX-Pro are both excellently designed.
-With stainless steel bodies, dual-bearing shafts for greater stability and 48mm stainless steel burrs these babies are made to last.
-They have a sleek and modern look with a beautiful wooden knob on the handle making it easy to hold and turn.
-1Zpresso have also included a rubber band to help you grip the grinder.
+With stainless steel bodies, dual-bearing shafts for greater stability, and 48mm stainless steel burrs, these babies are made to last.
+They have a sleek and modern look with a beautiful wooden knob on the handle, making them easy to hold and turn.
+1Zpresso has also included a rubber band to help you grip the grinder.
 Another benefit of the 1Zpresso range is that all the grinders are made to be disassembled without extra tools and don’t require recalibration once put back together.
 This thoughtful feature makes cleaning and maintenance a breeze.
 Overall both these grinders simply look and feel premium; you can tell they have been well made and are going to last.

 As we mentioned above, a benefit of a hand grinder is its portability.
-However we must admit it would be a bit of a push to bring the 1Zpresso JX or JX-Pro on your travels.
-These grinders are simply big!
-The 1Zpresso JX (which is the smaller of the two) weighs 650g and the JX-Pro is even larger and weighs 780g.
-It’s safe to say these are not the most travel friendly grinders.
-If you are wanting a grinder more suitable the 1Zpresso Q2 is a lot more portable.
-Below is a picture of someone holding the 1Zpresso JX grinder for an indication to the size.
+However, we must admit it would be a bit of a push to bring either of these on your travels-they are pretty substantial!
+The 1Zpresso JX (which is the smaller of the two) weighs 650g, and the JX-Pro is even larger weighing in at 780g.
+It’s safe to say they aren’t the most travel-friendly grinders.
+If you want a more suitable grinder, take a look at the 1Zpresso Q2.

 Grind Size Adjustment

 It is at this point where the two grinders divide, utilizing different systems and therefore having a different range of grind settings.
-We found 1Zpresso’s grind adjustment guide here excellent, giving starting points for your different brewing methods.
+We found 1Zpresso’s grind guide here an excellent guide, giving starting points for each different brewing method.

 The standard model has a simple stepped adjustment dial located under the main body of the grinder.
-To adjust the grind size you simply turn the dial clockwise for finer grinds and counter-clockwise for coarser.
-The dial clicks at each increment.
-There are 10 numbers on the dial and an additional 2 clicks between each number giving you 30 clicks per full rotation.
+To adjust the grind setting, you turn the dial clockwise for finer grinds and counter-clockwise for coarser- the dial clicks at each increment.
+There are ten numbers on the dial and an additional two clicks between each number giving you 30 clicks per full rotation.
 Each click moves the burr by 0.025mm.
-There are about 120 grind settings allowing you to brew anything from espresso to French press, however it does not have the ability to fine tune your espresso grind setting.
+There are about 120 settings allowing you to brew anything from espresso to French press.
+However, it does not have the ability to fine-tune your espresso grind setting.

 The JX-Pro model has a more precise grind adjustment system allowing for the fine adjustments required to dial in an espresso shot.
-The grind adjustment dial is located on top of the grinder so you don’t have to take it apart to change the grind size.
-Like the 1Zpresso JX you turn the dial clockwise for finer grinds and counter-clockwise for coarser.
+The grind adjustment dial is located on top of the grinder so you don’t have to take it apart to change the grind setting.
+Like the 1Zpresso JX, you turn the dial clockwise for finer grinds and counter-clockwise for coarser.
 The dial clicks at each increment.
-There are 10 numbers on the dial and an additional 3 clicks between each number giving you 40 clicks per full rotation.
+There are ten numbers on the dial and an additional three clicks between each number giving you 40 clicks per full rotation.
 Each click moves the burr by 0.0125mm.
-With over 200 stepped settings you are able to make the micro adjustments required for espresso.
+With over 200 stepped grind settings, you are able to make the micro-adjustments required in an espresso grinder.

-Anyone who has used a manual coffee grinder will know that grind speed is a game changer.
-Grinding beans by hand can be time consuming and tedious.
+Anyone who has used a manual grinder will know that grind speed is a game-changer.
+Grinding beans by hand can be time-consuming and tedious.
 However, 1Zpresso has made it seem like a walk in the park.
-To start with they have added bearings to the crank, to make turning smooth and easy to turn.
-Secondly the grind speed on both grinders is exceptional.
-The fast grind speed is largely due to the large 48mm stainless steel burrs which make short work of grinding.
+To start with, they have added bearings to the crank to make turning smooth and easy to turn.
+Secondly, the grind speed on both grinders is exceptional.
+The fast grind speed is largely due to the large 48mm stainless steel burrs, which make short work of grinding.
 Surprisingly the 1Zpresso JX is faster than the JX-Pro.
-Grinding an 18g dose for pour over takes about 20 seconds with the JX and about 30 seconds with the JX-Pro.
+Grinding an 18g dose for pour-over takes about 20 seconds with the JX and about 30 seconds with the JX-Pro.

-The grind consistency produced by both the 1Zpresso JX and JX-Pro is excellent.
-Both grinders perform similarly with the main difference between them being the way you adjust the grind size and the sheer number of grind sizes available.
-They both produce an even grind consistency with few boulders or fines.
+The grind consistency produced by both the 1Zpresso grinders is excellent.
+Both grinders perform similarly, with the main difference between them being the way you adjust the grind size and the sheer number of grind sizes available.
+They both produce an even grind size with few boulders or fines.
 This is particularly noticeable at the coarse level, which is the real test.
-Both these grinder outperform other entry level grinders and are up there with models such as the Comandante C40 and Helor 101.
+Both these grinders outperform other entry-level grinders and are up there with models such as the Comandante C40 and Helor 101.

-As a side note some users have found the consistency is not as good when the grinder is new, creating a fine dust.
+As a side note, some users have found the consistency is not as good when the grinder is new, creating fine dust.
 This is because stainless steel burrs are very sharp at the beginning and need to be broken in.
-The consistency becomes more uniform after a few months of using.
+The consistency becomes more uniform after a few months of use.

 Ease of Cleaning

-As we mentioned above, 1Zpresso has designed all of their grinders to be able to be taken apart without the need for extra tools.
+As we mentioned above, 1Zpresso has designed all of its grinders to be able to be taken apart without the need for extra tools.
 This is extremely helpful when it comes to cleaning your grinder.
 1Zpresso recommends you do a thorough clean once a month.
-To do this you take it apart and brush out any debris with a dry brush to clean (do not use water).
-You may use a damp cloth to help remove built up coffee oils but leave the parts to dry completely before reassembling.
+To do this, you take it apart and brush out any debris with a dry brush to clean (do not use water).
+You may use a damp cloth to help remove built-up coffee oils but leave the parts to dry completely before reassembling.

 So which one is best for you?
-We recommend the 1Zpresso JX for those looking for a manual grinder for pour over or other manual brewing methods.
-It is cheaper, lighter and faster to use and should grind sufficiently for most manual brewing methods.
-If you are wanting a manual coffee grinder for espresso the 1Zpresso JX is the way to go, as it allows the fine micro-adjustments required to dial in a shot.
+We recommend the JX for those looking for a manual grinder for pour-over or other manual brewing methods.
+It is cheaper, lighter, and faster to use and should grind sufficiently for most manual brewing methods.
+If you want a hand grinder for espresso, the JX-Pro is the way to go, as it allows the fine micro-adjustments required to dial in a shot.